MAGNiTT’s latest research reveals 60 startup exits across the MENA region over the last 5 years aggregating to over $3BN in exit valuations

 • Maktoob was one of the first exits to set the trend in the region within the startup tech space acquired in 2010 by Yahoo

 In conclusion, inline with MAGNiTT’s pursuit for transparency in the MENA startup ecosystem, this report looks to raise awareness around the M&A activity taking place in startups space in the region.
 The data provides positive news to MENA entrepreneurs and investors alike that there is light at the end of the tunnel.
-With 7 years on average to exit many investments are likely to come to fruition in the coming years while the MENA region continues grow and develop awaiting its first Unicorn exit or startup IPO.
+With 7 years on average to exit many investments are likely to come to fruition in the coming years while the MENA region continues to grow and develop awaiting its first Unicorn exit or startup IPO.
 You can download the full infographic report on www.magnitt.com and find data on the deals online.

 MAGNiTT, founded by Philip Bahoshy, is the largest online community platform for startups across the MENA region.
 Based out of Dubai, UAE, MAGNiTT connects entrepreneurs directly with ecosystem stakeholders including funders, mentors, support services, and talent.
 Startups can apply for funding directly to VCs and angel networks from MAGNiTT.
 Investors, Corporates, Mentors and Service providers are able to review information on over 3,500 startups including their funding history.
 MAGNiTT is also an established provider of data and analytical reporting for the MENA startup ecosystem.

-For more information, interview requests and high resolution images contact firstname.lastname@example.org
+For more information, interview requests and high-resolution images contact firstname.lastname@example.org

 For more information about MAGNiTT http://www.magnitt.com

-Follow MAGNiTT on social media on Facebook, Twitter, Linkedin and Instagram
+Follow MAGNiTT on social media on Facebook, Twitter, Linkedin, and Instagram

 About Philip Bahoshy, CEO & Founder: